govau/notify-client-java/DOCUMENTATION.md

 #### templateId (required)

 The ID of the template.
-You can find this by logging into GOV.UK Notify and going to the __Templates__ page.
+You can find this by signing into GOV.UK Notify and going to the __Templates__ page.

 ```
 String templateId="f33517ff-2a88-4f6e-b855-c550268ce08a";